About Poison Ivy

 This Poison Ivy look takes a turn by choosing autumn foliage over the traditional green.
 That decision could be a nod toward the way Poison Ivy changes her personality so much, as autumn has often signified change.

 The eye shadow nicely complements the eyelash colors, giving Poison Ivy a more innocent look than in the previous photos.

 And although the green tendrils and leaves surrounding her have been Photoshopped in, it wouldn't be hard to emulate the idea with real accessories.

 For lack of a better term, I'm calling this hairstyle pointed hair buns.
 If you have a better way to describe it, please leave it in the comments below.

-The pointed hair buns are very distinctive, and sure to garner a lot of attention and comments.
+The pointed hair buns are very distinctive and sure to garner a lot of attention and comments.

-The top picture includes a very large set of eyebrows, which are great for creating the sense they're growing out from Poison Ivy.
+The top picture includes a very large set of eyebrows, which are great for creating the sense they're growing out of Poison Ivy.
 They are unique because each brow is actually cut from a single large fabric leaf.
 Her face is pale and free from blush of any sort, contrasting nicely with the red hair.
 And, though they are hard to see, her costume also incorporates a bunch of red flowers right between the buns.

 Poison Ivy in the bottom also has a pale look, although she accentuated her cheeks with some light green blush (which in actuality, is likely eyeshadow).
 Her hair is a different hue of red, which provides less of a contrast to her skin than a brighter red would, such as in the first photo.
 This Poison Ivy also created her eyebrows differently—instead of one large leaf, she uses several small, narrow ones.
-The bases of the leaves are blended in to her eyeshadow with diamond-shaped sequins and green glitter.
+The bases of the leaves are blended into her eyeshadow with diamond-shaped sequins and green glitter.

 I wanted to include one photo of Poison Ivy in which you could see her full makeup and costume.
 This is an extremely cute look.
 I love it.